-29 Gaps in the Literature:

-Not all of the response options discussed in this chapter are included in the assessed literature, and many response options are excluded from the IAM models.
-The included options (e.g. bioenergy and BECCS;

-reforestation) are some of the largest in terms of mitigation potential (see Section 6.3).
-However, some of

-- 33 the options excluded also have large mitigation potential.
-For example, biochar, agroforestry, - restoration/avoided conversion of coastal wetlands, and restoration/avoided conversion of peatland all have mitigation potential of $\sim 1 \text{ GtCO}2 \text{ yr}^{-1}$ (Griscom et al. 2017).
-Additionally, quantifications of and - response options targeting land degradation and desertification are largely excluded from the modelled - studies, with a few notable exceptions (Wolff et al. 2018; Gao and Bryan 2017; Brink et al. 2018; - 38 UNCCD 2017).
+- 29 Gaps in the Literature: - Not all of the response options discussed in this chapter are included in the assessed literature, and many response options are excluded from the IAM models.
+The included options (e.g. bioenergy and BECCS; - reforestation) are some of the largest in terms of mitigation potential (see Section 6.4).
+However, some of - 33 the options excluded also have large mitigation potential.
+For example, biochar, agroforestry, - 34 restoration/avoided conversion of coastal wetlands, and restoration/avoided conversion of peatland all - have mitigation potential of ~1 GtCO2 yr-1 (Griscom et al. 2017).
+Additionally, quantifications of and - 36 response options targeting land degradation and desertification are largely excluded from the modelled - 37 studies, with a few notable exceptions (Wolff et al. 2018; Gao and Bryan 2017; Brink et al. 2018; - studies, with a few hotable exceptions (wolff et al. 2016, Gao and Blyan 2017, Blink et al. 2016, - 38 UNCCD 2017).
 Finally, while a large number of papers have examined interactions between bioenergy - 39 and BECCS and other response options, the literature examining other combinations of response options - 40 is more limited.

-41 6.4.4.3 Resolving challenges in response option implementation
+6.5.4.3 Resolving challenges in response option implementation

-The 40 response options assessed in this chapter face a variety of barriers to implementation that require action across multiple actors to overcome (section 6.4.1).
+- The 40 response options assessed in this chapter face a variety of barriers to implementation that require - 43 action across multiple actors to overcome (section 6.5.1).
 Studies have noted that while adoption of